lidat/knowledge-center/pages/knowledgedocs/Messaging Channels/SMS connector for messaging.md

+### Driving SMS Adoption

-### Brands driving SMS adoption can create customer connections in a number of ways:
+Brands driving SMS adoption can create customer connections in a number of ways:

 **Reduce the queue with IVR deflection** — Get customers off hold faster with the option of exiting the line and continuing the conversation over text, or automatically send a text message as an alternative for people who have dialed.